predrag-viceic/kde-on-pitop/README.md

 When sure that you are orchestrating the correct server, remove `--check` option.

-The pleaybuk will take some time to run and will heat your CPU up to 86°C, depending on your ambient temperature.
+The playbook will take some time to run and will heat your CPU up to 86°C, depending on your ambient temperature.
 Don't touch the CPU  ! (now I'm sure you will touch it :) )

 It the system hangs on reboot task (may happen), just Ctrl-C and restart the playbook.